JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 Poison Fire Fungus Beauty belied the deadly.
 Found it by accident along a hiking trail Podostroma cornu-damae,Poison Fire Coral

-Posted one year ago
+Posted 3 years ago

-3. Wow-beautiful Posted one year ago
+3. Wow-beautiful Posted 3 years ago

 Sign in or Join in order to comment.